 BALLGAME

-ANAHUACALLI: Museo Diego Rivera, multilingual includes English, long out of print (so our copy is obviously not new), in Mexico the last copy we saw was priced at $100, includes Nayarit ballgame village scene plus Colima ballplayers.
-We have only a single copy, $80.
-No. 6018
+Museo Diego Rivera - Anahuacalli , multilingual includes English, long out of print , in Mexico the last copy we saw was priced at $100, includes Nayarit ballgame village scene plus Colima ballplayers.

-BERNAL, Ignacio and A. Seuffert, THE BALLPLAYERS OF DAINZU, Oaxaca warrior- players wearing gloves and helmets, 56 large format plates, 13 photographs, 32 p. (coffee table book size), hardbound by hand, $130.
+BERNAL, Ignacio and A. Seuffert, The ballplayers of Dainzu (Artes Americanae) , Oaxaca warrior- players wearing gloves and helmets, 56 large format plates, 13 photographs, 32 p. (coffee table book size), hardbound by hand.
 Quality printed in Graz, Austria.
-No. 6050

-de BORHEGYI, S., THE PRE-COLUMBIAN BALLGAME, edited by Lee Parsons.
+de BORHEGYI, S., The pre-Columbian ballgames: A pan-Mesoamerican tradition (Contributions in anthropology and history) , edited by Lee Parsons.
 Many photographs of ballgame scenes, sculpture, yokes, hachas, and palmas.
-30 p, $40.
-No. 6054
+30 p.

-CASTRO-LEAL, Marcia, EL JUEGO DE PELOTA, complete exhibit catalog, in Sp. but it's the pictures you want, plentifully spread over 127 p.
+CASTRO-LEAL, Marcia, el juego de Pelota: The Ball Game , complete exhibit catalog, in Sp. but it's the pictures you want, plentifully spread over 127 p.
 This is the rarest ballgame art catalog in the world, as it went immediately into out- of-print status.
-We bet this is one title your library is lacking. $230 due to being unobtainable elsewhere (we have only one copy available).
+We bet this is one title your library is lacking.
 Illustrates ballgame items not pictured in other books.
-No. 6068

-HELLMUTH, N., PRE-COLUMBIAN BALLGAME, regional ballgame variants are distinguished for the first time; previously unpublished vases show that the Peten Maya did not normally use a yoke during the game; 74 p.
-Only about 5 copies left, $40 each while they last.
-No. 6133
+HELLMUTH, N., Pre-Columbian Ballgame Archaeology & Architecture , regional ballgame variants are distinguished for the first time; previously unpublished vases show that the Peten Maya did not normally use a yoke during the game; 74 p.
+Only about 5 copies left,each while they last.

-HELLMUTH, N., THE ESCUINTLA HOARDS, Teotihuacan art in Guatemala; large format photographs, not published elsewhere; includes ballgame decapitation ritual, 70 p.
-Only a few copies left, $30 while they last.
-No. 6132
+HELLMUTH, N., The Escuintla hoards: Teotihuacan art in Guatemala (F.L.A.A.R. progress reports) ; large format photographs, not published elsewhere; includes ballgame decapitation ritual, 70 p.
+Only a few copies left

 D. Heydon, "What is the Significance of the Mexica Pyramid"